 The internalisation of oppression is the process whereby a human being learns to attack themselves more than another person ever did or could.
 Another person isn’t in a position to directly oppress you every second of the day.
 At some point, they will leave your company.
 But you cannot escape yourself.
 You are your constant companion.
 As a result, you alone can oppress yourself for every moment of your existence and this will be an oppression whose pain is that much harder to resist.
 When someone is punching you, you can externalise the pain.
 You can direct your anger towards another person.
 But when you are mentally punching yourself you cannot externalise the pain because you yourself are producing it.
 While any anger you feel will be anger directed towards yourself which will only in turn lead to more self-inflicted pain.
 You’re caught in a vicious cycle of self-destruction from which no escape seems possible.

 Over several years I have learned to be a lot kinder to myself.
 When I attack myself I have learned to ask the question: whose talking?
-This makes me realise that I am not talking to myself, my abusive parents are talking to me.
+This makes me realise that I am not talking to myself, my abusive father is talking to me.
 Or I am not talking to myself, cis-het patriarchy is talking to me.
 This makes it easier to resist these thought loops as I have learned to view them as intrusive thoughts produced by experiences of oppression, rather than as thoughts produced by myself in isolation.

 Given all of this, words matter.
 Be careful what you say to someone because your words could become the words that drive someone over the edge.
 They could become the words that eat another human being alive.
 Think before you speak.
 Your words have power.